-In accordance with ASC Topic 350, Intangibles-Goodwill and Other, goodwill is not subject to amortization, but is monitored at least annually for impairment, or more frequently, as necessary, if events or circumstances exist that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
-For the CRA's goodwill impairment analysis, CRA operates under one reporting unit.
-Under ASC Topic 350, in performing the first step of the goodwill impairment testing and measurement process, CRA compares its entity-wide estimated fair value to net book value to identify potential impairment.
-Management estimates the entity-wide fair value utilizing CRA's market capitalization, plus an appropriate control premium.
+In accordance with ASC Topic 350, Intangibles-Goodwill and Other, goodwill is not subject to amortization, but is monitored at least annually for impairment, or more frequently, as necessary, if events or circumstances exist that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
+CRA has two reporting units, CRA's consulting business and NeuCo.
+CRA considered the features of each business as well as the extent CRA's chief operating decision maker oversees the financial results and operations of each reporting unit.
+Under ASC Topic 350, in performing the first step of the goodwill impairment testing and measurement process, the estimated fair value of each reporting unit is compared to its net book value to identify potential impairment.
+Management estimates the fair value of CRA's consulting business utilizing CRA's market capitalization, plus an appropriate control premium less the estimated fair value of NeuCo.
 Market capitalization is determined by multiplying the shares outstanding on the test date by the market price of CRA's common stock on that date.
-CRA has utilized a control premium which considers appropriate industry, market and other pertinent factors, including indications of such premiums from data on recent acquisition transactions.
-If the fair value of CRA is less than its net book value, the second step is performed to determine if goodwill is impaired.
-If CRA determines through the impairment evaluation process that goodwill has been impaired, an impairment charge would be recorded in the consolidated income statements.
+CRA has utilized a control premium that considers appropriate industry, market and other pertinent factors, including indications of such premiums from data on recent acquisition transactions.
+The fair value of NeuCo has been determined using an income approach which measures the value of the enterprise based on an expected stream of earnings over time.
+If the estimated fair value of a reporting unit is less than its net book value, the second step is performed to determine if goodwill is impaired.
+If through the impairment evaluation process a reporting unit determines that goodwill has been impaired, an impairment charge would be recorded in the consolidated income statements.